supritshah1289/rails_api_test/README.md

 ### Add GEMS

-Run the command below
+Run the command below to install active storage for storing images to S3 bucket `bin/rails active_storage:install`
-`bin/rails active_storage:install`

-Below add to GEMFILE
+Below add to GEMFILE to serialize api

 Serializing the api, all the models and dependencies `gem 'active_model_serializers', '~> 0.8.3'`

-Uploading images to S3 bucket
+Uploading images to S3 bucket sdk
 `gem "aws-sdk-s3", require: false`

 # AWS S3 Config